Being a caregiver is tough.

 Though resources for caregivers are becoming more common, we as a society, particularly on the policy level, need to continue finding innovative ways to support caregivers.
 They are one of the most underappreciated and unacknowledged demographics in America.

-SEO tags: information for caregivers, family caregiver, caregiving statistics, caregiving in the us, paid caregiving statistics
+*Information for caregivers, family caregiver, caregiving statistics, caregiving in the U.S., paid caregiving statistics